-When you run the MobiLink Synchronization for ASA wizard from the Database page in the New dialog box, the wizard generates objects that let you initiate and control MobiLink synchronization requests from a PowerBuilder application.
+When you run the ASA MobiLink Synchronization wizard from the Database page in the New dialog box, the wizard generates objects that let you initiate and control MobiLink synchronization requests from a PowerBuilder application.
 These objects let you obtain feedback during the synchronization process, code PowerScript events at specific points during synchronization, and cancel the process programmatically.